cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 ---

+Could you look up "best practice to respond to inline comments in a pull request"?
+And then practice what you find in future PRs?

+---

 Describing code can be very challenging initially (even in one's first language).
 May I suggest using ChatGPT to find out how else code can be described?
 From time to time you may also learn some useful programming terms from ChatGPT.

 --